abui-am/gitgud/README.md

 ### Tips

+- **NEW**: Use the retry feature (`r`) to get better commit messages
-- Use specific context to get better commit messages
+- Use specific context to get better commit messages for the batch
-- You can skip files by answering 'n' when asked to commit
+- You can skip batches by answering 'n' when asked to commit
 - The feature respects your `.autocommit.md` rules
-- Each commit is made separately, so you get granular commit history
+- **NEW**: Selected files are committed together in one commit (not separately)
 - Use arrow keys for easy navigation - no need to type numbers
 - You can select files incrementally and see your progress
 - The interface shows clear visual feedback with colors and icons
+- **NEW**: Individual files are shown instead of directory names (e.g., `internal/config/config.go` instead of `internal/`)

 ## Custom Context